 You might receive a different date each month but knowing which day exactly their reading takes place allows one to plan accordingly so there are no more late fees or other unpleasant surprises later down.

 To check the current or bill history of your IESCO bill, it is compulsory that you provide the 14-digit reference number.
-This will allow us access and validate that how much is the current bill and you can get a PDF copy immediately for your residential or commercial bill.
+This will allow us access and validate, how much is the current bill and you can get a PDF copy immediately for your residential or commercial bill.

-On the top-left corner of your IESCO Bill you will see a box with the name of “CONNECTION DATE” which means when your connection was issued and installed at your place.
+On the top-left corner of your IESCO Bill or PESCO Bill Online you will see a box with the name of “CONNECTION DATE” which means when your connection was issued and installed at your place.

 Neelum-Jehlum Surcharge is being charged @10 paisa/per unit, aimed to generate almost Rs.
 7.5 Billion per annum.